yohai/yohai.github.io/_pages/copmlex_viz.md

 Things to try/notice:

 1. Note that when dragging the red point, the blue point always moves continuously.
-However, when dragging the blue point in branch cut mode, the red point jumps discontinuously when crossing the branch cut (which here is chosen to be the negative real axis, or in other words \\( -\pi\le \phi<\pi \\) ).
+However, when dragging the blue point in branch cut mode, the red point jumps discontinuously when crossing the branch cut.
 1. Drag the blue point in a small path that does not encircle the origin.
 1. Drag the blue point in a small path that encircles the origin.
 Try both clockwise and anti-clockwise, in the branch-cut or multi-valued modes.
 1. Try to drag the red dot such that the blue dot follows a vertical/horizontal line.
 Did you see that the mapping $z\to \log z$ is very similar to a coordinate transform from cartesian to polar coordinates?